-Debt consolidation loans can help you manage your existing debts by combining them into one loan with one rate and one repayment amount.
+Debt consolidation loans can help you manage your existing debts by combining them into one loan with one rate and one monthly repayment amount.

 There are two types of debt consolidation loan; secured and unsecured.